scouserantro/idiomatic.html/README.md

   - Do not add blank lines without a reason
   - Lines are no longer than 80 characters
   - Use a new line for every block, list, or table element, and indent every such child element
+  - Order attributes as so...
+    - type
+    - name
+    - id
+    - class
+    - data-*
+    - src, for, href, value
+    - title, alt
+    - role, aria-*
+    - script (in order of events where possible)

   ```html
   <!-- Bad  -->